hmoghimifam/hmoghimifam/README.md

 - 👋 Hi, I’m @hmoghimifam
 - 👀 I’m interested in machine learning, deep learning and data science.
 - 🌱 I’m currently doing a Mechanical Engineering PhD at the University of Utah where I study microscopic images of bacteria.
-I also got a 'graduate certificate in Big Data Analysis' through the Computer Science Dept.
+I also got a graduate certificate in Big Data Analysis through the Computer Science Dept.
 - 📫 You can email me at h.moghimifam[at]utah[dot]edu or hit me up on linkedin.com/in/moghimifam

 <!---